Skip to main content Link Search Menu Expand Document (external link)

 For this assignment, you should work in teams of 3-4 students.
 You might want to find project partners that you will continue to work with for the final project.

-You will submit your interactive prototype as a webpage hosted on GitHub Pages.
+You will submit your interactive prototype as a webpage hosted on GitHub Pages, just like you did for your Project 2 and the labs.

 Deliverables